axiomhq/cli/README.md

 ## Introduction

-_Axiom CLI_ brings the power of Axiom to the command-line.
+The official command line client for [Axiom](https://www.axiom.co/).
+Axiom CLI brings the power of Axiom to the command-line.

 ## Usage